-Cryptographic acceleration is available on some platforms, typically on hardware that has it available in the CPU like AES-NI, or built into the board such as the one used on ALIX systems.
-Add on cards such as those from Hifn are also supported.
-Any crypto accelerator supported by FreeBSD will work, provided the drivers are in the kernel or available as loadable modules.
+Cryptographic acceleration is available on some platforms, typically on hardware that has it available in the CPU like AES-NI, or built into the board such as the ones used on Netgate ARM-based systems.
+Most cryptographic accelerator hardware supported by FreeBSD will work, provided the drivers are in the kernel or available as loadable modules.

 Activating the Hardware¶

-Others, such as AES-NI or glxsb on ALIX require choosing the appropriate module under System > Advanced on the Miscellaneous tab.
+Others, such as AES-NI, or SafeXcel require choosing the appropriate module under System > Advanced on the Miscellaneous tab.
 Choose the appropriate module to match the hardware for Cryptographic Hardware and then Save.
 The module will be loaded and available immediately.

-To deactivate a loaded module, select None for Cryptographic Hardware, Save, and then reboot the unit.
+To deactivate a loaded module, select None for Cryptographic Hardware, Save, and then reboot the system.

 To see a list of engines and associated transforms supported by the hardware and active modules though OpenSSL, run:

 /usr/bin/openssl engine -t -c

 That is only for support via OpenSSL.
 Other areas such as IPsec may support additional methods not listed.

 IPsec will take advantage of cryptodev automatically when a supported cipher is chosen.
 For AES-NI, the optimal cipher choice is AES-GCM.